-- If you're a Which?
-Computing magazine subscriber, contact Which?
-Tech Support service to get expert advice for your slow laptop.
+- If you're a subscriber, contact to get expert advice for your slow laptop.

-- If you're not already a subscriber, you can sign up to Which?
-Tech Support to get instant access to friendly one-to-one tech and computing advice from Which?.
+- If you're not already a subscriber, you can to get instant access to friendly one-to-one tech and computing advice from Which?.

-- Alternatively use Which?
-Trusted Trader to find a Which?-endorsed local computer repairer.
+- Alternatively use to find a Which?-endorsed local computer repairer.